 You may get paid early if your next due date falls on a public holiday in the United Kingdom.
 You can use the calendar to work out how public days off affect your upcoming Income Support bank holiday payments date.

-The Christmas Bonus 2017 usually gets paid early in the month.
-But, other benefit payments fall on Monday 25th and Tuesday the 26th of December.
-Monday the 1st of January 2018 is also treated as a public holiday.
-In this case you should get paid early and most likely before Friday the 22nd of December 2018.
+The Christmas Bonus 2018 usually gets paid early in the month.
+But, other benefit payments fall on Tuesday the 25th of December.
+Tuesday the 1st of January 2019 is also treated as a public holiday.
+In this case you should get paid early and most likely before Friday the 28th of December 2018.

 Do Pensioners Still Get £10 Christmas Bonus?